 If you’re planning (or dreaming about) a kitchen remodel, then chances are you’ve also won the very sexy prize of setting up a makeshift kitchen!
 It’s kind of like cooking in college was, but now with the added difficulty of feedings kids and a spouse.
 And I guess less beer pong happening in the background.
 Don’t worry though, I’ve already waded through these treacherous and murky waters and have some survival tips for you.
 Seriously Pinterest-worthy spaces ahead, friends…prepare to be amazed.

 PS: Wanna catch up on the renovation so far?
-Check out our plan to deal with a load bearing wall, how we framed a wall directly over our ceramic tile, how we planned for our first three-way switch, when shared some tips for the IKEA delivery day, and how I messed up my first tiling job.
+Check out how we framed a wall directly over our ceramic tile, how we planned for our first three-way switch, when shared some tips for the IKEA delivery day, and how I messed up my first tiling job.
 We’re finishing drywall this weekend, and I should have another update for you Monday!

 Remodel In Phases

-I think my favorite thing we’ve done in our remodel so far is to do it in phases – I actually built one wall of cabinets before even demo-ing anything else.
+I think my favorite thing we’ve done in our remodel so far is that we did it in phases – I actually built one wall of cabinets before even demo-ing anything else.
 While it would have definitely been faster to demolish everything all at once (and way more fun), having those cabinets in already means that all of our kitchen stuff is still actually in our kitchen.
 It’s not organized at all, and everything is kinda shoved in there, but it works.

 Obviously, the idea of phases isn’t going to work for every kitchen remodel, but if you’ve got any hope of keeping at least SOME cabinets accessible, I think it’s totally worth the extra hassle.
 Right now, even though our kitchen is torn apart, we still have a microwave, fridge, and stove (though it’s so caked with drywall dust I don’t want to touch it right now), as well as plenty of space to store food.
 Without doing it in phases, that wouldn’t have been possible.